-I’m excited to announce that The New York Times has asked me to be the featured expert on their Times Journeys Flavors of Provence tour in June.
-The dates are June 11- 18, 2017.
-Early summer is one of the best times to visit Provence.
+I’m excited to announce that The New York Times has asked me to be the featured expert on their Times Journeys tour of Provence in June and October.
+The 2018 trip dates are June 10-17 and also October 7-14, 2018.
+Early summer and late fall are two of the best times to visit Provence.
 Market stalls will be filled with fresh produce from nearby fields.
 The landscape will be exploding with colors and the scents of wild thyme and rosemary.
 Lavender will be blooming.
 It’s a magnificent time to be there.

 The trip is a chance to discover and partake in the gastronomic highlights of Provence.
 We’ll go to a Michelin-starred restaurant and be treated to a home-cooked meal.
 We’ll do a hands-on cooking class, and we’ll get to experience one of my favorite kinds of meals in Provence: a picnic lunch!

 I can’t wait to return to Provence, and specifically to some of my favorite places: We’ll start in Avignon and from there we’ll explore hilltop villages in the Luberon, and then onward to Saint-Rémy, Les Baux-de-Provence, and Arles.